Home | Browse Topics | Health & disability | Accident compensation (ACC) | Appeal to District Court and higher courts

 Accident Compensation Act 2001, s 155

 The person making the appeal and any other person who had a right to appear at the review may appear at the appeal in the District Court.
 They may come in person or appoint a representative.
-The representative need not be a lawyer.
+The representative doesn’t need to be a lawyer.

-Note: Legal Aid may be available for an appeal of a review decision to the District Court (see the chapter “Legal Aid and other legal help”).
+Note: Legal Aid may be available for an appeal of a review decision to the District Court (see: “Legal Aid and other legal help”).

 What decisions can the District Court make?